 All their beliefs expressed in myths, their social and religious ceremonies depended on the stars, but one group of Pawnee - the Skidi or Wolf Band, especially worshiped the stars and watched them regularly each night for guidance in daily living.
 They believed the stars possessed the wisdom of Tirawahat, the Pawnee’s supreme being.
 He dwelled directly above, in the zenith and the beginning of everything originated from him, even the stars, which were sacred spirits.

-Today, only a few descendants of the Wolf Band are alive and they are the only people who can still tell about their starlore but with certain exception.
+Today, only a few descendants of the Wolf Band are alive and they are the only people who can still tell about their starlore but with a certain exception.
 Skidi legends do not say which stars are the four directional stars.
 The Pawnee considered such knowledge – sacred and only a few holy men could identify them.

 Astronomer Von del Chamberlain, was an expert in Pawnee sky lore.
 He says that Black Star is most probably – Vega and White Star is Siorius.
 Yellow Star is Capella, the brightest star in the constellation of Auriga; and Red Star is most probably Antares, the brightest star in the constellation of Scorpius.